Why is most traditional financial advice so useless?

 Less obvious are the Jedi benefits.
 The better you exercise, the more powerfully The Force flows through you.
 I can’t quantify this but I’m sure that by cycling or running to work, I got there in a physiological state where I was ready to do battle.
 And by running or cycling home, I would burn off the frustrations of the day (as well as some calories).

 Unfortunately few of us are getting enough exercise.
 We evolved as animals built for walking, running, hunting, climbing trees, dancing, mating and other physical activities.
 Our genes were forged in an environment where activity was mandatory – you were active or you starved or were eaten.
 In the blink of an evolutionary eye, we got cars, drive through burger chains and remote controls for the TV.
-This was a bit of a disaster for us as suddenly we were no longer forced by the environment to harden the fuck up.
+This was a disaster for us as suddenly we were no longer forced by the environment to harden the fuck up.

-Its election time in the UK.
+So now we are like spoilt toddlers indulged by politicians.
 Next time you hear some politician or voter complaining on The News about how living standards are falling and life is tougher than ever, ask yourself whether that’s really true?
 Some perspective can help.
 Is life is tougher now than it was on The Somme in 1917 or in Stalingrad in 1944?

 The Escape Artist remembers how tough life was growing up in the 1970s and 1980s.
 The Escape Artist would cycle several miles in the dark to go to cub scouts.
 If we wanted to change channel on the TV we had to get up and walk over to it ourself!
 Can you imagine???
 And, with no internet, if you wanted pornography you actually had to walk to the newsagent…or use your imagination!
 Shocking, I know.